amorinocodes/DECO2017-Blog---Amorino/posts/Week8.md

 Search within Feed and search within Map are structurally different operations.
 Feed search returns content items.
 Map search returns geographic results.
 Combining them in a single Search tab would require disambiguation UI that adds complexity without much clarity.
 With three tabs, the user always knows which mode they are in.
 Search lives as a function within each tab rather than a top-level destination.

-The principle behind this is that navigation clarity depends on scope clarity.
-Every tab added to the bar makes the mental model more expensive for a first-time user.
+The thinking was that navigation clarity depends on scope clarity.
+Every tab added to the bar makes the mental model harder for a first-time user.
 Three tabs at this scale is the right trade-off between feature completeness and comprehensibility.

 ![Recipe detail wireframe showing inline ingredient-to-map linking](./assets/images/Wireframes%20-%20Recipies:Ingredients.png)